 Next, I let the mixture cool for about 10 minutes before scooping some chocolate truffles mixture into the baby muffin cups.

-I sprinkle some coconut flakes on the chocolate truffles, but I leave some plain.
+I sprinkle some coconut flakes on the Guinness truffles, but I leave some plain.

 All that is left is to place the pans in the refrigerator to let the chocolate truffles set.
 It takes 1 – 2 long excruciating hours until you can eat one.

 I place the Guinness chocolate truffles on two dishes, getting ready to serve them.

 I had to bite into a chocolate truffle.

 I did ask Christopher if he wanted to bite one for the shot, but he declined.